dlkj/usbd-human-interface-device/README.md

 ## Examples

 See [examples](https://github.com/dlkj/usbd-human-interface-device/tree/main/examples) for
-demonstrations of how to use this library on the RP2040 (Raspberry Pi Pico)
+demonstrations of how to use this library on the RP2040 (Raspberry Pi Pico) and RP235x (Raspberry Pi Pico 2).

 ## Road map